DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 To help us understand the bootstrap, let's use an example of a single mean.
 We would like to estimate the mean height of students at a local college.
 We collect a sample of size 50 (stored in vector `heights` below).

 > **Exercise**
-Using both an asymptotic method, via the CLT, and the bootstrap method, find 95% confidence intervals for $\mu$.
+Using both a traditional method, via the CLT or the t-distribution, and the bootstrap method, find 95% confidence intervals for $\mu$.
 Compare the two intervals.

 ```r